Pedestrians Aren’t Even Safe From Car Crashes Inside Buildings

 But what goes unspoken in these cause-of-accident stats, Reiter argues, is the role of design — specifically, the role of parking lot design.

-Put simply, too many businesses either choose to or are required by law to build lots that put multi-ton vehicles directly outside of buildings — far more than is necessary to accommodate customers with mobility issues.
+Put simply, too many businesses either choose to or are required by law to build lots that put multi-ton vehicles directly outside of buildings — and to put far more of them than is necessary to accommodate customers with disabilities who use those vehicles as mobility aides.
 That means that when drivers are distracted, or impaired, or simply mistake the gas pedal for the brake, their cars have nowhere to go than over a tiny concrete wheel stop, across a thin strip of sidewalk, and directly into a storefront window.

 That’s what happened to Storefront Safety Council co-founder Mark Wright.
 He was inside a Maryland 7-Eleven when an elderly driver crashed a car into the convenience store, throwing Wright 20 feet across the room and causing injuries that required nine months of recovery.

-Reiter would like to see parking professionals re-think the kind of parking lot design that contributed to Wright’s crash: nose-in parking stalls that leave buildings protected only by thin concrete or steel wheel stops.
+Reiter would like to see parking professionals re-think the kind of parking lot design that contributed to Wright’s crash: nose-in parking stalls that leave buildings with barely any protection.
 “Far more people are injured tripping over wheel stops rather than are actually protected by those things,” he says.

 How to build a better parking lot